-This program focuses on the application of computers to generate, validate, secure and integrate healthcare data so it can be effectively utilized to support the decision-making activities of clinical and administrative professionals.
+This program focuses on the application of computers to generate, validate, secure and integrate healthcare data so it can be effectively used to support the decision-making activities of clinical and administrative professionals.

 A discussion of the project management process through the framework prescribed by a project management certifying body.
 Providing an IT perspective of planning, estimating, leading, and monitoring projects.
 Students will not only use project management software, but will also explore communication and personnel issues related to project management.
 (8 weeks)

 Introduction to current and emerging technology applications and data standards in the healthcare industry and how they relate to the collection of patient data and conversion to health information.
 Legacy, client server-based, and web-based systems examined, along with emerging technologies that support the creation of the electronic health record (EHR).
 Emphasis is on systems integration, systems security and the processes for evaluating and selecting applications that address organizational goals and functional requirements.
 Prerequisite: Admission to a HIM graduate program or permission of the department.

 Focused on providing students with the expertise to conceptualize and strategically plan and build the appropriate health information infrastructure for supporting the knowledge requirements of the healthcare organization.
 Topics to be addressed include information systems theory and strategic planning; clinical information systems applications and operations analysis, data and technical infrastructures for the electronic health records; information system acquisition and implementation and the regulatory, standards and ethical environment and future trends in health information systems.
 Prerequisites: Fundamentals of HIM and US Healthcare System, HIM 6501, or permission of the department.